 Client Side Caching Modes¶

-BeeGFS clients provide two different file cache modes, settable using the client configuration option
+BeeGFS clients provide two different file cache modes, configurable using the client configuration

 :